Aliciaac7/bookstore-project/README.md

 # DESCRIPTION:
-This is a computer program that I created for a small bookstore.
+This is a simple computer program that I created for a small bookstore.
 This application allows the manager of the store to manage inventory and rentals records efficiently.

 # FEATURES:
 - Display a list of all books in the store